For positioning, we can find any location on Earth using latitude and longitude coordinates.

 While latitude lines range between -90 and +90 degrees, longitude coordinates are between -180 and +180 degrees.

 Do you notice how we use degrees for latitude and longitude coordinates?
-Let’s start with some key examples how come we use angular units.
+Let’s start with some key examples of how we use angular units.

 A Review on Geographic Coordinate Systems

 When we move northward along the prime meridian, the longitude value stays fixed at 0°.
-But the latitude angle and coordinate increases because we move northward.
+But the latitude angle and coordinate increase because we move northward.

 If we move northwards at an angle of 51.5°, this positions you on the Royal Observatory in Greenwich, England as pictured below.
 Actually, this is why the 0° line of longitude is the reference starting point.
 From the Greenwich Meridian, we can find positions east and west.

 Because the prime meridian is the 0° starting point for longitude coordinates, everything is referenced from here.

 For example, we can change the angle to 80.4° west.
 This moves us 80.4°W away from the prime meridian.
 And just by chance, Pittsburgh is located on this line of longitude at about (40.4°N, 80.4°W)

 The equator is 0° latitude where we measure north and south.
 This means that everything north of the equator has positive latitude values.
 Whereas, everything south of the equator has negative latitude values.